GoldLink: 2017–present: At What Cost and Diaspora

-In February 2017, Goldlink took part in "Red Bull Sound Selects" 3 Days Miami among artists Kelela, Angel Olsen, Brika, and others.
+In February 2017, Carlos took part in "Red Bull Sound Selects" 3 Days Miami among artists Kelela, Angel Olsen, Brika, and others.
 On March 24, 2017, he released his debut album, At What Cost.
 It featured guest appearances from Wale, Shy Glizzy, Steve Lacy, Jazmine Sullivan, Kaytranada, Mýa, Ciscero, Kokayi, Hare Squead, Radiant Children, April George and Lil Dude.
 The project debuted at number 128 on the US Billboard 200 chart.
 Apart from "Crew", it also spawned the single "Meditation".

-On June 7, 2018, GoldLink was featured on the song "Like I Do" by American singer Christina Aguilera from her eighth studio album, Liberation, which was nominated for Best Rap/Sung Performance at the 61st Annual Grammy Awards.
+On June 7, 2018, Carlos was featured on the song "Like I Do" by American singer Christina Aguilera from her eighth studio album, Liberation, which was nominated for Best Rap/Sung Performance at the 61st Annual Grammy Awards.

-On June 12, 2019, GoldLink released his second studio album Diaspora.
+On June 12, 2019, Carlos released his second studio album Diaspora.
 In an interview with Wonderland Magazine, he said that he considered "At What Cost" to be his breakout mixtape due to a label agreement and "Diaspora" as his debut album.

-On June 18, 2021, GoldLink released his third studio album Haram!.
-In the run up to the album release, GoldLink began trolling some of his fellow rappers, tweeting insults and threats at Sheck Wes and sporting a fake facial jewel on his forehead in a July 13, 2021 The Tonight Show Starring Jimmy Fallon appearance, in apparent mockery of the facial jewelry trend popularized by Lil Uzi Vert and Sauce Walka.
-In the album's first single, "White Walls," GoldLink continued his disses of Sheck Wes.
-The feud with Wes dates back to 2019 when GoldLink's then-girlfriend Justine Skye accused Wes of abuse, stalking, and harassment.
+On June 18, 2021, Carlos released his third studio album Haram!.
+In the run up to the album release, Carlos began trolling some of his fellow rappers, tweeting insults and threats at Sheck Wes and sporting a fake facial jewel on his forehead in a July 13, 2021 The Tonight Show Starring Jimmy Fallon appearance, in apparent mockery of the facial jewelry trend popularized by Lil Uzi Vert and Sauce Walka.
+In the album's first single, "White Walls," Carlos continued his disses of Sheck Wes.
+The feud with Wes dates back to 2019 when Carlos's then-girlfriend Justine Skye accused Wes of abuse, stalking, and harassment.

 He released his fourth studio album, Enoch, on May 30, 2025.